flerro/jop/README.md

 A commandline JSON processor powered by [node.js](http://nodejs.org/).

-Informations on how to install and use _jop_ follow, for an overview [read this blog post](http://www.rolandfg.net/2014/07/29/json-commandline-processor/).
+Quick install and usage guide follow, find more info about _jop_ in [this blog post](http://www.rolandfg.net/2014/07/29/json-commandline-processor/).

 ## Install